autogluon/autogluon/docs/tutorials/timeseries/forecasting-metrics.md

 # Forecasting Time Series - Evaluation Metrics

 Picking the right evaluation metric is one of the most important choices when using an AutoML framework.
-This page lists the forecast evaluation metrics available in AutoGluon, explains when different metrics should be used, and describes how to define custom metrics.
+This page lists the forecast evaluation metrics available in AutoGluon and explains when different metrics should be used.

 When using AutoGluon, you can specify the metric using the `eval_metric` argument to `TimeSeriesPredictor`, for example:
 ```python